xunker/ec2_address/README.md

 The main executable is `ec2_address`.

 It will try to automatically detect your AWS credentials.
 If they cannot be read, or if you want to set them differently, you can manually pass them with `--aws-access-key-id` and `--aws-secret-access-key`.

+NOTE: the `--aws-region` option is only used to set the region used for the initial connection to AWS whereupon the tool will get a list of all the regions you have access too.
+It does *not* restrict the search to that specific region.

 ### Options